aidynk22/JAWA/README.md

 # Project Title: JAWA (Multithreaded Web Crawler in C)
-Contributors: Aidyn K., Anthony C., Jannet D., and William Z.
+Contributors: Jannet D., Anthony C., William Z., and Aidyn K.

 This is a Multithreaded Web Crawler coded in C.